The ACTC repository is under review for potential modification in compliance with Administration directives.

 The study treatment is an oil taken by mouth that is a THC/CBD combination versus placebo.
 The study treatment is being evaluated for possible benefit in reducing agitation, a common symptom during the end-of-life stages in dementia.

-Participants, their families, and caregivers will work closely with experts in dementia research and medical providers located in cities across the United States.
-Scientists need your help to expand research in dementia care to groups who have been underrepresented.
+Enrolled participants, their families, and caregivers work closely with experts in dementia research and medical providers located in cities across the United States.